seba3510/Library/README.md

 ## Description

-This is a simple library app done as part of the _JavaScript_ curriculum of _The Odin Project_.
+This is a simple library app done as part of the [JavaScript curriculum](https://www.theodinproject.com/paths/full-stack-javascript/courses/javascript) of [The Odin Project](https://www.theodinproject.com).
 This library consists of storing book objects in an array.
 To add a book, a form is displayed to the user.
 Then, the information of the book is entered.
 Once the form is submitted, a table is displayed with the information of the book.
 The user can do one of the following:

 -   Remove the book
 -   Change the read status